-Cyclists need to possess basic bikehandling skills and safety knowledge in order to keep themselves and others around them safe, especially while participating in group cycling activities, like the Bike MS Events.
-Our focus is to provide a high quality, safe and fun bicycling experience.
+Cyclists need to possess basic bike-handling skills and safety knowledge in order to keep themselves and others around them safe, especially while participating in group cycling activities like Bike MS®.
+Our focus is to provide a high-quality, safe and fun cycling experience.
 For this reason, the National MS Society has partnered with the League of American Bicyclists to provide our cyclists with the knowledge and resources to cycle safety.

-Please remember to always carry:
+Remember to always carry:

 - Identification

-- Emergency contact information
+- · Emergency contact information

 - Insurance card

 - Any important health information